dcsil/palate/product_research/competitive_cuj.md

 Jisung Shin – 1004192170

 ## TL;DR
-Google Maps and Google Reviews offer one of the most accessible and information-rich ecosystems for restaurant discovery.
-Our goal was to simulate a user journey from searching for nearby restaurants to validating options through reviews, photos, and location details.
-The interface was intuitive and reliable, with accurate business hours, directions, and visuals that made exploration smooth.
-However, there are also lack of personalization, forcing users to rely on manual scanning or keyword searching.
+Google Maps and Google Reviews are accessible and intuitive tools for restaurant discovery, offering extensive information like reviews, photos, and business details.
+However, they lack personalization and require **frequent switching** between apps and websites to compare options and coordinate with other people.
+This fragmentation matters because it increases decision fatigue.
+Our product should centralize discovery and decision-making to reduce context switching and improve group coordination.
 <br>

 ## Our User Goal